HawraaYounes/redux-cart/README.md

   - **State Management**: Utilizing Redux for managing the global state in a predictable manner.
   - **Slices**: Creating slices for each reducer using Redux Toolkit to organize state management:
     - **Cart Slice**: Manages cart state, including adding, removing, and updating items.
-    - **Ui Slice**: Handles ui changes like toggling cart components or showing app notifications.
+    - **Ui Slice**: Handles UI changes like toggling cart components or showing app notifications.
   - **Action Creators**: Creating action creators for handling side effects and async operations.
 - **Functionality**:
   - **Add Item**: Add items to the cart through a user interface.